 International Dot Day, and one of my all-time favorite books, “The Dot” by Peter Reynolds, were my inspiration for this lesson!
 I wanted to come up with a new way to make a series of quick, colorful, one-of-a-kind “dots” that could be completed in one class session.
 With monoprints, only one print can be made from each design, but you can repaint the printing surface and make as many new designs as you like!
 These designs are styled after mandalas, circular designs with radial symmetry and repeating patterns.

-- foam core board (a great way to use up odd sizes of left-overs)
+- foam core board (a great way to use up odd sizes of left-overs) OR use cardboard cake board rounds to save time

 - circle template (I used a bowl to trace my circle)